mothedevv/youtube-live/README.md

 ## Description

 Attend live concerts right from the comfort of your own home.
-Watch musical performances from your favorite artists in concert venues all around the world.
-Discover rare intimate peformances and historic sold out shows. (add more...)
+Watch your favorite artists perform in concert venues from all around the world.
+Discover rare intimate peformances and historic sold out shows.
+Listen to music the way its always been intended.
+Live! (add more...)

 ## Table of Contents